-Since the 1st March 2022, the EU Council published amendments to Regulation 833/2014, that required IAS providers to block any content transmitted by those legal entities identified in the Annex XV of the Regulation.
-The Sanctions Monitoring Board within the Ministry of Foreign and European Affairs and Trade periodically notifies all authorised ECS providers, including IAS providers, informing them of the Regulation while suggesting that the requirements of the Regulation would be fulfilled when they apply DNS resolution blocking of an indicated set of domain addresses related to the persons and entities identified by the Regulation.
+Since the 1st of March 2022, the EU Council published amendments to Regulation (EU) 833/2014, that required IAS providers to block any content transmitted by those legal entities identified in the Annex XV of the aforesaid Regulation.
+The Sanctions Monitoring Board within the Maltese Ministry of Foreign and European Affairs and Trade periodically notifies all authorised ECS providers, including IAS providers, informing them of this Regulation while suggesting that the requirements arising from Regulation (EU) 833/2014 would be fulfilled when they apply DNS Resolution blocking of an indicated set of domain addresses related to the persons and entities identified by the Regulation.

-Provided that the blocking of the resolution of DNS addresses is the result of an action required in the fulfilment of the requirements of an EU Regulation, then the provisions in Article 3 (3) subparagraph 3 (a) become applicable and, therefore, the blocking of IP traffic is deemed permissible under the OIR.
+From the perspective of compliance with the OIR, upon considering that the blocking of the resolution of DNS addresses is the result of an action required in the fulfilment of the requirements of an EU Regulation, then the provisions in Article 3 (3) subparagraph 3 (a) become applicable and, therefore, the blocking of IP traffic is therefore deemed permissible under the OIR.